joannakl/cs102/projects/project4_flood.markdown

 </table>

 The areas that are flooded are marked with a shaded block.
-In each grid, the the water level increases, the area that is flooded increases as well.
+In each grid, the water level increases, the area that is flooded increases as well.
 In case of grid 2, the flooded area does not change, since the water is stopped by high terrain.
 The water level would need to go up to 4 for that high terrain (and the rest of the terrain on the map) to be flooded.

 It is also possible that the grid has multiple water sources.
 Places like New York City that are surrounded by water on multiple sides are a good example here.

 The next example uses the same grid and water levels as before, but with two water sources: one in the upper left corner and one at the lower right corner.
-You can see that the resulting maps are very different.
+You can see that the resulting maps are different for grids 1 and 2.

 <table>